DataDog/integrations-core/elastic/README.md

   - pending_task_stats: true
 ```

-If you're collecting Elasticsearch metrics from just one Datadog Agent running outside the cluster — e.g. if you don't run your own cluster — set `cluster_stats` to true.
+If you're collecting Elasticsearch metrics from just one Datadog Agent running outside the cluster — e.g. if you use a hosted Elasticsearch — set `cluster_stats` to true.

 See [the sample elastic.yaml](https://github.com/Datadog/integrations-core/blob/master/elastic/conf.yaml.example) for all available configuration options, including those for authentication and SSL verification.